 At least 72 credits must be completed in the Faculty of Science.

-18 credits of Arts courses are required.
+12 credits of Arts courses are required.
 You can take courses in the humanities, social sciences, and languages.
-Included in the required Arts credits are six credits of first-year English.

 Breadth Requirement for Majors

 A major B.Sc. is not as highly specialized as an honours B.Sc., so every major student must complete at least nine (9) credits beyond those required by the program in topics outside the area of specialization.
 These might be in another science discipline (outside the field of the major) or in Arts (beyond the 12-credit minimum).
 Courses in other faculties do not count toward the breadth requirement.
 The breadth requirement applies to major students only—not to honours or General Science students.

 Lower-Level Requirements to Be Completed in First 60 Credits